uiuc-ae353/uiuc-ae353.github.io/design_project_3.md

 #### Bonus 1: Early submission:

 **If you submit all your deliverables 2 days before the deadline (i.e. by 12/04/2024, 11:59PM), you will be given a full 7% bonus credit.**
-_Please note:_ If you choose to submit before time, please do not submit a second time after Friday -- if you choose to, please email the TA (gokulp2@illinois.edu) or else, only your first submission will be marked.
+_Please note:_ If you choose to submit before time, please do not submit a second time after Friday -- if you choose to, please email the TA (gokulp2@illinois.edu), or else only your first submission will be marked.

 #### Bonus 2: Minimizing Time to Rings